felipebottega/AI-Audiovisual-Lab/Guide-ComfyUI-WAN-I2V.md

 - **`wan2.2_i2v_low_noise_14B_fp8_scaled.safetensors`**
   The low-noise checkpoint.
 It refines the video after the main structure is already in place.

+- **`wan2.2_i2v_lightx2v_4steps_lora_v1_high_noise.safetensors`**
+  The high-noise Lightx2V LoRA.
+It is applied to the high-noise checkpoint and helps the model achieve good results with fewer sampling steps, reducing generation time while preserving the overall motion and structure.

+- **`wan2.2_i2v_lightx2v_4steps_lora_v1_low_noise.safetensors`**
+  The low-noise Lightx2V LoRA.
+It is applied to the low-noise checkpoint and helps maintain visual quality during the refinement stage when using low step counts.

 - **`umt5_xxl_fp8_e4m3fn_scaled.safetensors`**
   The text encoder.
 It converts the prompt into features the model can use.